panhypersebastos/winter_predictor/README.md

 * **Station dataset**: monthly station measurements for temperature (i.e. our _“ground truth”_) come from the [GHCN](https://www.ncdc.noaa.gov/ghcn-daily-description) dataset.
 More details are given in the [README_GHCN_MONTHLY.md](README_GHCN_MONTHLY.md) file.
 * **Grid dataset**: monthly sea-ice concentration, stratospheric circulation (Z70 hPa), sea surface temperature and other variables are provided by the [ERA5T](https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-pressure-levels-monthly-means?tab=overview) re-analysis dataset.
 More details are given in the [README_ERA5T_MONTHLY.md](README_ERA5T_MONTHLY.md) file.

-Given that you already have a MongoDB database running locally and with all required python package installed (see [Prerequisites](#prerequisites)), source and ingest (or update) both datasets by executing the following commands:
+Given that you already have a MongoDB instance running (per default locally) and with all required python package installed (see [Prerequisites](#prerequisites)), source and ingest (or update) both datasets by executing the following commands:

 1. `cd env/ && pipenv shell && cd ..`
 2. `python script/01_ghcn_monthly_feed.py`